Annex 27 - Psychological First Aid

 For those with medical conditions, provide practical assistance in obtaining medical care and medication.
 Connect with additional services if needed.

-Losses incurred as a result of the disaster (home, school, neighborhood, business, personal property, or pets): Extensive material losses and their associated post-disaster adversities can significantly interfere with recovery, and are often be associated with feelings of depression, demoralization, and hopelessness over time.
+Losses incurred as a result of the disaster (home, school, neighborhood, business, personal property or pets): Extensive material losses and their associated post-disaster adversities can significantly interfere with recovery and are often associated with feelings of depression, demoralization and hopelessness over time.

-For those with losses, provide emotional comfort, practical assistance to help link with available resources, information about coping, and information about social support.
+For those with losses, provide emotional comfort, practical assistance to help link with available resources and information about coping and social support.

 Extreme feelings of guilt or shame: These extreme negative emotions can be very painful, difficult and challenging, especially for children and adolescents.
 Remember that children and adults may be ashamed to discuss these feelings.
-One approach would be to listen carefully for signs of these emotions in their comments, then make clarifying comments such as:
+One approach would be to listen carefully for signs of these emotions in their comments.

 For those with these negative emotions, provide emotional comfort and information about coping.